35 Medical Trivia Questions Only Geniuses Will Get Right

 D. An inability to smell

 Anosmia is the medical term for the loss of the sense of smell.
-It can be an early symptom in neurodegenerative diseases such as Alzheimer’s or Parkinson’s, though it’s more commonly caused by a nasal problem (such as a cold) or a brain injury.
+It can be a symptom of COVID-19 or an early symptom in neurodegenerative diseases such as Alzheimer’s or Parkinson’s, though it’s more commonly caused by a nasal problem (such as a cold) or a brain injury.
 Patients with long-lasting or permanent anosmia should take precautions because they can’t smell fires, gas leaks or food that has gone bad.
-Here are 42 more strange symptoms that could signal a serious disease.

 Cholecystitis is an…